Waziup/learning-center-content/content/en/programs/train-the-trainer-program/index.md

 ---
 id: ttt_program
-name: 'HUBiquitous Catalyst Program: Train The Trainer'
+name: 'Train The Trainer'
-desc: This program uplifts Tech Hubs with virtual and in-person "Train-the-Trainers," providing a "Solution Box" for in-house IoT labs.
+desc: This Train The Trainer is part of the Hubiquitous Catalyst program.
+The program uplifts Tech Hubs with virtual and in-person "Train-the-Trainers," providing a "Solution Box" for in-house IoT labs.
 By the end of the program, Hubs will be able to launch IoT certification courses and develop Minimal Viable Products.
 from: 2024-02-19
 to: 2024-03-29
 ---